edvaldatli/hangman_app/README.md

 # Hangman App

-Welcome to the Hangman App – a fun and interactive way to play the classic word game right on your devices!
-This application offers a digital twist on the traditional paper-and-pencil guessing game.
+Welcome to the Hangman App – a fun and interactive way to play the classic word game.

 ## Features

 - **Multiple Languages**: Enjoy the game in English and Icelandic!
 - **Difficulty Levels**: Choose from Easy, Intermediate, and Hard words to challenge yourself.
 - **Interactive Keyboard**: Use the on-screen keyboard to guess the letters.
-- **Lives System**: Make the game exciting with a limited number of guesses.
 - **Dynamic Hangman Visuals**: Watch as the hangman figure is progressively drawn with each incorrect guess.

 ## Installation